 In October 2015, STRENSIQ received approval by the U.S. Food and Drug Administration.
 Adelyn transitioned out of the clinical trial and continues to receive STRENSIQ.
-She recently celebrated her first birthday and dazzles everyone with her ever-present smile.

-As Joe says, “When I hold Adelyn now, it’s like holding the sun – a ball of warmth.
+As Joe said, “When I hold Adelyn now, it’s like holding the sun – a ball of warmth.
 She just looks at you and warms your heart.
 I think, while I’m looking at her, that, ‘You’re amazing.
 You’re a miracle.
 You probably shouldn’t be with us, but here you sit, smiling hugely at me and making my life better each day.’”

 *The results from use of STRENSIQ may vary.